Apply for Group Recognition

 Local chapters need to meet the requirements set out in Article VI, Section 1 of the INGP’s bylaws.
 If your group meets the requirements, it shall apply in writing to the INGP’s Coordinating Committee for affiliation and shall elect a delegate to the Coordinating Committee and Congress.

 Written requests are accepted in electronic or paper form.
-Mail written requests to: The Indiana Green Party, PO Box 395, Muncie, IN 47308.
+Mail written requests to: The Indiana Green Party, PO Box 47872, Indianapolis, IN 46247.